-During the finalisation of the document, updates came from the following sources, which result in the outlined amendments.
+During the finalisation of the document, updates came from the following sources, which resulted in the outlined amendments.

-As part of finalising its Long Term Plan 2024-34, Auckland Council has revised its funding for AT.
+As part of finalising its LTP, Auckland Council has revised its funding for AT.
 These changes are incorporated in the final RLTP.

 AT Capital costs An increase of \$600 million was applied to the AT Programme, following the finalisation of the LTP.
-This included: An additional \$502.6 million being applied to Level Crossing Removal Takaanini Stage 2 • Alongside programme amendments as outlined in the table above, the RTC recommended an additional \$92.2 million was allocated across Years 4-10 to the Park &amp; Ride Programme , reflecting the feedback from the consultation period Residual funding after these two items were utilised to support the amendments outlined in the table above.
-The removal of the \$473 million item for Kainga Ora Joint Programme (alternate funding) was also applied following advice by the Council financial team.
+This included: An additional \$502.6 million being applied to Level Crossing Removal Takaanini Stage 2 • Alongside programme amendments outlined above, the RTC recommended an additional \$92.2 million was allocated across Years 4-10 to the Park & Ride Programme, reflecting the feedback received during the consultation period and a desire to have a significant impact on a key programme Residual funding after these two items were utilised to support the amendments outlined in the table above.
+The removal of the \$473 million item for Kāinga Ora Joint Programme (alternate funding) was also applied following advice by the Council financial team.
 These changes cumulatively resulted in the proposed AT Capital programme increasing overall from \$13,875.8 million to \$14,002.4 million.
-AT Operational costs Increase from \$13.987 billion to \$14.188 billion was made to the AT Operations Public Transport Services expenditure budget as a result of updates to the LTP, supporting an overall increase to the RLTP.
+AT Operational costs An increase from \$13.987 billion to \$14.188 billion was made to the AT Operations Public Transport Services expenditure budget as a result of updates to the LTP, supporting an overall increase to the RLTP.
 Assumed Track Access Charges also increased after the LTP update, but do not match KiwiRail's assumed amounts; This remains subject to negotiation in the coming months.
-Activity Class Analysis Following the release of the GPS, amendments were made to the assumed Activity Class splits and level of funding from the NLTF that certain items are expected to be received.
+Activity Class Analysis Following the release of the GPS, amendments were made to the assumed activity class splits and level of funding from the NLTF that certain items are expected to be received.
 For example, Renewals Streets and Renewals Structure moved from a 30% split between Local Road Improvements (with Local Road Operations) to a 50% split, increasing the draw of funding from the Local Road Improvements Activity Class by non-discretionary items.
-Measures Introduced two new measures for Freight Network Performance and Road Throughput, reflecting their inclusion in the LTP.
+Measures Introduced two new measures for Freight Network Performance and Road Throughput, reflecting their inclusion in the GPS.